Publications

 Survey analysis

-Districts Continue to Struggle with Staffing, Political Polarization, and Unfinished Instruction: Selected Findings from the Fifth American School District Panel SurveyRAND Corporation
+Districts Continue to Struggle with Staffing, Political Polarization, and Unfinished Instruction: Selected Findings from the Fifth American School District Panel SurveyRAND

 To obtain a national picture of districts' challenges at the end of the third school year during the coronavirus disease 2019 (COVID-19) pandemic, RAND researchers assessed nationally representative survey responses from 291 district leaders who completed the American School District Panel (ASDP) survey in spring 2022.